Financial Aid and Academic Advisor

 Financial Aid Eligibility for SWIC Certificates

 To be considered for financial aid, a student must be in an eligible program.
-All associate degrees except Massage Therapy (027B) and Construction Carpentry (039G) are eligible.
-Not all certificates are eligible.
-Check certificate eligibility.
+While most associate degree programs are financial aid eligible, there are a few exceptions.

 Learn how to apply for the privately funded scholarships available only to SWIC students through the SWIC Foundation.